abhishek-kumar-code/Redfish_Public/README8010.md

 # Redfish Work in Progress Schemas

-Per DMTF policy, the following new schema files are currently undergoing a 30-day call for Essential Patent Rights.
-Once completed and then approved by the DMTF Board of Directors, these schema files will be added to the Redfish schema repository.
-They are currently available in the 'WorkInProgress' directory within the DSP8010 ZIP archive file.
+The following new schema files are released as Work In Progress documents.
+They have also been submitted to the DMTF Board of Directors for approval, with a final release expected in May 2016.
+Upon release, these schemas will be added to a new revision of the DSP8010-2016.1a.ZIP schema bundle, and the individual schema files will be added to the public schema repository at http://redfish.dmtf.org/schemas at that time.

 | Schema File | Version | Date      | Description     |
 | ---         | ---     | ---       | ---             |